-Strep-Tactin[®] Superflow[®] high capacity FPLC columns are available with a 1 and 5 ml column bed volume and are intended for the purification of Strep-tag[®]II and Twin-Strep-tag[®] fusion proteins with HPLC/FPLC devices, such as Äkta[®] systems (Cytiva).
-The FPLC columns have a dynamic binding capacity of 7 mg protein per ml resin.
-Strep-Tactin[®] specifically interacts with the Strep-tag[®]II as well as the Twin-Strep-tag[®] via the engineered biotin binding pocket.
-It has an affinity in the μM range for Strep-tag[®]II and nM range for Twin-Strep-tag[®].
-Tagged target proteins can be purified from any expression system including insect cells, mammalian cells, yeast and bacteria, while retaining their biological activity.
-Due to the highly specific interaction of Strep-tag[®]II and Twin-Strep-tag[®] with Strep-Tactin[®], target proteins are eluted with high purity.
+Strep-Tactin® 4Flow® high capacity FPLC columns are available with 1 or 5 ml column bed volume and intended for purification of Strep-tag®II and Twin-Strep-tag® fusion proteins with HPLC/FPLC devices, such as ÄktaTM systems (Cytiva).
+Strep-Tactin® 4Flow® high capacity consists of a 4% agarose coated with Strep-Tactin®.
+The low concentrated agarose 4Flow® achieves higher yields for large proteins compared to a 6% agarose and is characterized by high pressure stability.
+Strep-Tactin® specifically interacts with the Strep-tag®II as well as the Twin-Strep-tag® via the engineered biotin binding pocket.
+It has an affinity in the μM range for Strep-tag®II and nM range for Twin-Strep-tag®.
+Tagged target proteins can be purified from any expression system including insect cells, mammalian cells, yeast, and bacteria, while retaining their biological activity.
+Due to the highly specific interaction of Strep-tag®II and Twin-Strep-tag® with Strep-Tactin®, target proteins are eluted with high purity.

 The elution of the target proteins is performed by the addition of desthiobiotin in low concentrations.
 Desthiobiotin is a specific competitor which releases the tagged target protein from the engineered biotin binding pocket without influencing the target protein's properties.
 If necessary, desthiobiotin can be removed via dialysis or gel chromatography.
-After elution with desthiobiotin, Strep-Tactin[®] FPLC columns can be regenerated with HABA.
-It displaces desthiobiotin from the binding pocket and changes to a red color once it binds to the binding site, indicating the activity status of the resin.
+After elution with desthiobiotin, Strep-Tactin® 4Flow® high capacity FPLC columns can be regenerated with 100 mM NaOH.